-Photovoltaic System - An active solar energy system that converts solar energy directly into electricity.
+Photovoltaic System - A solar energy system that converts solar energy directly into electricity.

-Renewable Energy Easement, Solar Energy Easement - An easement that limits the height or location, or both, of permissible development on the burdened land in terms of a structure or vegetation, or both, for the purpose of providing access for the benefited land to wind or sunlight passing over the burdened land.
+Renewable Energy Easement, Solar Energy Easement - An easement that limits the height or location, or both, of permissible development on the burdened land in terms of a structure or vegetation, or both, for the purpose of providing access for the benefited land to wind or sunlight passing over the burdened land, as defined in Minn.
+Stat.
+500.30 Subd.
+3 or most recent version.